-The Arnold School’s Department of Health Services Policy and Management and the South Carolina Department of Health and Environmental Control will host the 11th annual James E. Clyburn Health Disparities Lecture, which is free and open to the public, on Friday, April 6 at 10 a.m. at the University of South Carolina Alumni Center (900 Senate St. Columbia, S.C.
-29201).
-The theme of the program is "We Can't Wait - Health Equity Now" and will feature Amani M. Nuru-Jeter as the keynote speaker.
+The Arnold School’s Department of Health Services Policy and Management and the South Carolina Department of Health and Environmental Control will host the 12th annual James E. Clyburn Health Disparities Lecture, which is free and open to the public, on Tuesday, April 23 at 10 a.m. at the Columbia Metropolitan Convention Center (1101 Lincoln Street Columbia, S.C.).

 Call for Abstracts

-Students, faculty, staff and members of other academic institutions or community organizations are invited to submit abstracts by Friday, March 9 for consideration in a poster session.
+In conjunction with the Clyburn Lecture, a poster session has also been planned.
+Students, faculty, staff and members of other academic institutions or community organizations are invited to submit abstracts by Friday, March 8 for consideration for the session.
 Abstracts should be 300 words or less and describe health disparities research or practice, particularly in the areas of the science of health disparities, social justice and special populations.
 The poster session will include a limited number of selected abstracts and will be held during the reception immediately following the lecture.
 Learn more about the call for abstracts.

 For more information, please contact the poster session organizers: